BROWN BUTTER CHOCOLATE CHIP COOKIES

 MAKE IT!

-- Portion cookies into 28 equally sized dough balls (I use a black scoop so they all come out the same size) and place at least 2 inches apart on a cookie sheet.
+Portion cookies into 28 equally sized dough balls (I use a black scoop so they all come out the same size) and place at least 2 inches apart on a cookie sheet.
+Top each cookie with chunks of your favorite chocolate bar(s).

 Tip: If you open the fridge during the holidays and realize you’re out of eggs you can swap the eggs for 2½ ounces of leftover eggnog that you happen to have in the fridge. 😅